eilvelia/tdl/README.md

 client.on('error', console.error)

 // Aside of receiving responses to your requests, the server can push to you
-// events called "updates" which ar received as follows: client.on('update', update => {
+// events called "updates" which can be received as follows: client.on('update', update => {
-  console.log('Got update:', update)
+  console.log('Received update:', update)
 })

 async function main () {